-Grow Wellness Group’s therapists use an integrated Yoga Therapy program to reduce the client’s resistance to psychotherapy, thus opening new creative possibilities for therapeutic intervention.
+Grow Wellness Group’s yoga therapists use an integrated Yoga Therapy and somatic experience program to reduce the client’s resistance to psychotherapy, thus opening new creative possibilities for therapeutic intervention.
 In many cases where clients struggle to identify and process their own emotions, yoga therapy is an ideal way of self-discovery, and achieving greater self awareness and self restoration.
 Yoga therapy, as a therapeutic modality, involves physical and verbal processing that gives the yoga therapist unique insight and amazing tools to reach the core issues.
 Our therapists are able to explore the client’s negative patterns and set forth a new way to approach difficult situations.

 Does it work?

-Yoga therapy is well established as a treatment for depression and anxiety.
+Yoga therapy is well established as a treatment by yoga therapists for depression and anxiety.
 An analysis cited in the Primary Care Companion for CNS Disorders found that yoga therapy also shows efficacy for the treatment of post-traumatic stress (PTSD) and schizophrenia.
 Further, yoga therapists have begun to develop treatment modalities to suit children with autism, as well as panic disorders, eating disorders, bipolar disorder, insomnia, and phobias.
 The effectiveness of Yoga Therapy is shown with empirical and unbiased research by the National Institute of Health.

 Per the National Institute of Health (NIH), “Psychopharmacology and psychotherapy are the primary treatment modalities utilized in Western psychiatry.
 Yet, the effectiveness of these therapies is limited.
 The well-accepted biopsychosocial approach for the treatment of mental illness has been expanded of late to include a spiritual component as well.1,2 Yoga can play a role in this comprehensive, holistic biopsychosocial-spiritual approach to healing mental illness.”